Non-Standard Choice in Matching Markets: Conclusion

 \section{Conclusion}

 We extend matching theory to problems where individuals may exhibit a plethora of non-standard choice behaviors.
 We show that weak acyclic and acceptable-consistent choice functions are both necessary and sufficient for the existence of stable matchings and a large class of incentive compatible mechanisms.
-Compared to the standard choice behavior, characterized by path independent choice functions, our identified conditions allow for more general choice behavior of individuals and lead to a larger set of stable matchings.
-In our setup, classical results, such as the existence of an individual-optimal matching or a lattice structure, cease to exist.
-We find a stronger implication of non-standard choice behavior on the set of stable matchings.
-We show that for some problems, with weak acyclic and acceptable-consistent choice functions, even a Pareto undominated stable matching may not exist.
-In other words, allowing for more general choice behavior not only affects how one finds a stable matching but also the structure of the set of stable matchings.
+Compared to the standard choice behavior, characterized by path independent choice functions, our identified conditions allow for more general choice behavior of individuals.
+Doing so not only affects how one finds stable matchings but also their underlying structure.
+Finally, we show that a commonly used dynamic mechanism can be tailored to accommodate non-standard choice behavior.

-We investigate an application in the context of centralized university admissions.
-Building on insights from the literature on preference-reporting language (see, e.g., \cite{milgrom2009assignment}, \cite{milgrom2011critical}, \cite{budish2021can}), we tweak a commonly used mechanism to reduce the complexity of choice situations that individuals face when interacting with the mechanism to mere binary comparisons.
-In contrast to the original mechanism, the modified mechanism is shown to accommodate non-standard choice behavior adequately.
-Focusing on mechanisms where choices are made directly --- as opposed to elicited prior to the match by a centralized authority ---- circumvent the need to choose a preference-reporting language that accurately reflects individuals' choice behaviors.
-An important dimension is identifying the minimum amount of choice information required to arrive at stable outcomes, knowledge of which could greatly facilitate the use of such mechanisms in practice.
-This will be the subject of future work.